-For older or disabled people to receive support services that are funded by their DHB, their needs must be assessed by a Needs Assessment Service Coordination agency (NASC).
+For older people or people living with a disability to receive support services that are funded by their DHB, their needs must be assessed by a Needs Assessment Service Coordination agency (NASC).
 For older people, care needs may be assessed using interRAI, which is the primary assessment tool in aged care.
 To apply for a needs assessment, contact your doctor or local DHB.

-If you are an unpaid carer for a friend or whānau member, you may be eligible for financial assistance.
+If you provide unpaid care for a friend or whānau member, you may be eligible for financial assistance.
 Work and Income offer a Supported Living Payment as income for people who support someone at home full-time.
 Check their website for eligibility and how to apply.
-The Ministry of Health offers support for family carers under Funded Family Care, and eligibility is assessed by your NASC service.
+The Ministry of Health offers support for family carers under Funded Family Care , and eligibility is assessed by your NASC service.
 Even if you receive superannuation, you may still be eligible for other financial support if you are a full-time carer for another person.
 For more information on financial help, visit Work and Income, MSD, ACC, or the Ministry of Health websites.

 Carer's Strategy Action Plan 2019-2023

 Mahi Aroha is the Carers’ Strategy Action Plan for 2019-2023.
 The aim of this is to promote better support for family, whānau and carers, to allow breaks from caring to improve personal health and wellbeing, to offer better financial assistance, and to support family, whānau and carers in their employment endeavours.
 This plan is focused on recognising people who provide unpaid care throughout Aotearoa.